Johannes Kepler, Life & Work, His Mother Katharina & Witchcraft

 Katharina Kepler Eltingen Harke, CC BY-SA 3.0 via Wikimedia Commons

-It seems that Katharina got the same sort of judgement as the witch in the the scene from the film Monty Python film “The Quest for the Holy Grail” .
+It seems that Katharina got the same sort of judgment as the witch in the scene from Monty Python film “The Quest for the Holy Grail.”
 The villagers bring Lord Bedevere a woman they’ve accused of being a witch.
-“Well, how do you know she is a witch”, Bedevere asks.
+“Well, how do you know she is a witch?”
+Bedevere asks.
 “SHE LOOKS LIKE ONE!” they shout.
-Then one villager says “She turned me into a newt!” looks around “I got better”….

-The non-fiction book, The Astronomer and the Witch: Johannes Kepler’s Fight for his Mother, by German historian Ulinka Rublack covers the trial in a more scholarly tone, but Galchen’s “Everyone Knows Your Mother is a Witch”, uses the original source materials and declarations to weave a page-turning tale.
-In the book, Katharina’s a strongly independent woman, having lost her husband early.
-She also says exactly what she thinks, and gives advice where perhaps it’s unwelcome.
+The non-fiction book The Astronomer and the Witch: Johannes Kepler’s Fight for his Mother, by German historian Ulinka Rublack, covers the trial in a more scholarly tone, but Galchen’s “Everyone Knows Your Mother is a Witch” uses the source materials and declarations to weave a page-turning tale.
+In the book, Katharina is a strongly independent woman who lost her husband early.
+She also says exactly what she thinks and gives advice where perhaps it’s unwelcome.
 This nature makes her unpopular with some of the local villagers.
 (Honestly, I think it’s a trait among many German women of a certain age).
-I found it interesting that she refers to her son as many mothers would… not with “awe” at his prestigious title… but as her son who should help his mama.
+Interestingly, she refers to her son as many mothers would, not with “awe” at his prestigious title… but as her son who should help his mama.

-And she wasn’t merely locked up, she was chained to a dungeon wall and guarded by two men (all of which was financed by the sale of her home).
+And she wasn’t merely locked up; she was chained to a dungeon wall and guarded by two men (all of which were financed by the sale of her home).
 Katharina’s troubles go on for years.
 An old woman chained to a wall with guards.
 Madness.
-During that entire time Johannes Kepler acts as her lawyer, traveling across the country to use his influence to have her freed.
-The time and trial bankrupt Katharina, and Kepler’s work suffers.
-After 6 years she is finally freed to live with her daughter in 1622.
+During that entire time, Johannes Kepler acted as her lawyer, traveling across the country to use his influence to free her.
+The time and trial bankrupt Katharina and Kepler’s work suffers.
+After 6 years, she is finally freed to live with her daughter in 1622.

-Kepler spends the rest of his life trying to pick up pieces.
+Kepler spends the rest of his life trying to pick up the pieces.
 He’s unable to find work.
-In 1627 he manages to get a new patron, Albrecht von Wallenstein.
-Kepler is sent to Sagen in Silesia where Wallenstein had a printing press built for him to get his papers printed.
+In 1627, he managed to get a new patron, Albrecht von Wallenstein.
+Kepler is sent to Sagen in Silesia, where Wallenstein built a printing press for him to print his papers.
 In exchange, Kepler wrote Wallenstien horoscopes (oddly, he was fairly close at predicting Wallenstiein’s death).
-Johannes Kepler never managed to collect all the money owed to him for his work before his death a few years later in 1630.
+Johannes Kepler never collected all the money he was owed for his work before his death a few years later, in 1630.

-Shortly before his death, Kepler wrote the epitaph for his own grave…
+Shortly before his death on November 15, 1630, Kepler wrote the epitaph for his own grave.

 Although my mind was sky-bound, the shadow of my body lies here.”